 Light at the end of the tunnel13 July 2017 | Ian Henry

-With plans to expand exports and signs of a weak recovery in the Russian automotive market, are the green shoots of recovery sprouting for AvtoVAZ?
+With plans to expand exports and signs of a slight rise in the Russian automotive market, are the green shoots of recovery sprouting for AvtoVAZ?

 While Russia weathers political challenges abroad, its main domestic (albeit foreign-owned) car company is reaching out beyond the country’s borders to a greater extent than ever before.
 Encouraged by the Kremlin (through the diktat of Decree 905), Russian companies are tasked with developing export opportunities; and reflecting the government’s wishes, AvtoVAZ will sell cars this year in Germany, Cuba, China and parts of the Middle East.